-For my next magic trick, I will conjour up a parking space!
+For my next magic trick, I will conjure up a parking space!

 You sent them to college with a car and they are grateful.
 However, although it will make a weekly Publix run easier, no one really thought about the fact that parking at UCF can be pretty inconvenient and tends to be a problem every year.
 There are not enough spots for as many students who drive to campus.

 Unless you need your car (coming from an apartment complex), we highly suggest using the free UCF shuttles that go to almost every surrounding UCF affiliated apartment complex.
+In addition, many apartment complexes provide a shuttle to campus.
+My daughter claims it is easier and closer to her classes than trying to park, so she rarely brings her car to campus.
 Where do they expect students to park?
 Well, students can only park in D lots.
 However, after 5:30 pm and until 7:00 am, students are allowed to park in Faculty Lots B and C. Of course, students who live in Academic Village, Apollo, and Libra must purchase R permits (allows parking in lots B-8 and B-15, D lots and unreserved garages).
 Most importantly, be sure to leave yourself at least 30 minutes to find a spot.

 Students who live in the Towers at Knights Plaza must purchase KP permits.
 KP permits allow parking in garages E and G and all D lots and unreserved garages.
 Students who live in Lake Claire must purchase RL permits.
 RL permits allow parking in the Lake Claire and D lots.

 Note: This is where some students occasionally get in trouble.